 In 2008 Dr Dan Etherington was awarded Member of the Order of Australia (AM) for his invention of small-scale coconut oil extraction technology and his contributions to sustainable agricultural and economic development in the South Pacific region.

 The DME® process has evolved significantly since 1994 and is now being used by many countries throughout the Tropics.

 The success of the process at raising income levels is overwhelming.
 This has led to improved housing, access to clean water, better education, health and lifestyle.
 DME® Virgin Coconut Oil has truly become the oil that changes lives.

-As a ‘for-profit’ ‘social enterprise’, our parent company Kokonut Pacific was ahead of its time.
+As a ‘for-profit’ ‘social enterprise’, Kokonut Pacific was ahead of its time.
 It was innovative: it made profits to survive but did not distribute its profits to its five shareholders.
 In 2013 it activated its long-time ambition and registered the Niulife Foundation with the Australian Charities and Not-for-profit Commission (ACNC).

 ‘Empowering and Bringing Hope’, reflected the ‘social enterprise’ and ‘impact investment’ concepts well before these terms were in common use.